wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/validate-request-middleware.md

 Validation goes hand-in-hand with request [header]({{< ref "transform-traffic/request-headers" >}}) and [body]({{< ref "transform-traffic/request-body" >}}) transformation by ensuring that a request complies with the expected schema prior to transformation.
 For example, you could validate that a date parameter is present, then transform it into a different date format as required by your upstream API dynamically on each request.

 ## How request validation works
 The incoming request is compared with a defined schema, which is a structured description of the expected format for requests to the endpoint.
-This request schema defines the required and optional elements such as headers, path/query parameters, payloads and their data types, it acts as a contract for clients.
+This request schema defines the required and optional elements such as headers, path/query parameters, payloads and their data types.
+It acts as a contract for clients.

 If the incoming request does not match the schema, it will be rejected with an `HTTP 422 Unprocessable Entity` error.
 This error code can be customised if required.